ZQpengyu/ESM/README.md

 Pengyu Zhao; Shoujin Wang; Wenpeng Lu*; Xueping Peng;  Weiyu Zhang; Chaoqun Zheng; Yonggang Huang.
 News Recommendation via Jointly Modeling Event Matching and Style Matching, European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases 2023.

-The models trained by us and the splitted data can be downloaded from Baidu Netdisk:  https://pan.baidu.com/s/1f7iZNaebsw02X0zXvswb4A   jncb
+The models trained by us and the splitted data can be downloaded from Baidu Netdisk:  https://pan.baidu.com/s/1f7iZNaebsw02X0zXvswb4A   password:jncb

 # Preparation
 ## Requirement